Amirrezahmi/SelfTalker/README.md

 So, whether you're seeking advice on a personal matter, looking for guidance in your career, or simply curious about the world around you, this AI-powered version of yourself is always at your disposal.

 With this project, the possibilities are endless.
-You can have conversations with your virtual self.
+Your AI-powered virtual self is ready for conversation at any time.

 ## ${\color{cyan}\text{Features}}$